Heart of Darkness Questions

-- What is the nature of madness in Heart of Darkness?
+- What is madness like in Heart of Darkness?
 What brings it on?
-Is it something that every man can fall into or is it simply the environment that instigates it?
+Is it innate, or does the environment bring it on?

-- What is the nature of obsession and ambition?
+- What do obsession and ambition have to do with the story?
 What are some specific examples of certain characters being obsessed with something or having too much ambition?
 What consequences does it have?

-- Is Chinua Achebe correct in accusing Heart of Darkness of being a racist novel?
+- Is Chinua Achebe right—is Heart of Darkness racist?
 Does the book present a simple and degrading view of the native Africans?
 Or are the views of race more complex?